xarray-contrib/xarray.dev/src/posts/xarray-biology/index.md

 Anyone already using `Xarray` to work with biology data is uniquely well-positioned to help speed adoption.
 We have three core tasks to grow the number of us.

 **Build** and then **share** tools that use `Xarray` to do useful things, such as building domain-specific visualization tools that use Xarray metadata to build the visualizations.
 Or solving any problems that you run into; if it bothers you, it likely bothers someone else, and they'll be happy to use your solution.
 **Contribute** by commenting on Xarray issues, explaining how they affect biology use cases, and working on bug fixes and new features.
- - **SciPy 2025 Sprint!** If you will be attending the [SciPy 2025](https://www.scipy2025.scipy.org/) conference join our Xarray for Biology Sprint!
-It's not required but if you are interested let us knnow via this [form](https://docs.google.com/forms/d/e/1FAIpQLSeGvTLONF-24V7z2HoACm4MhEr82c2V-VIzA9eqM9-jt-Xh8g/viewform?usp=sharing&ouid=111570313164368772519)

 **Support** other biologists learning to use Xarray.
 Respond to forum posts and help budding users, write and share small examples of using Xarray with biology data.
 Teach tutorials to your peers.